Most Popular National Parks for Tent Camping in the US

 - Exploring the Narrows and Beyond:

 The Narrows hike is a must-do, wading through the Virgin River between towering canyon walls.
-Explore the less-crowded trails of the Kolob Canyons section for a more solitary experience.
+Explore the less-crowded trails of the Kolob Canyons section for a more solitary experience.ย For campers who prioritize quick setup after a long day of hiking, one of the best pop-up tents can make establishing camp fast and hassle-free.

 - Campground Details: